 Penalty for not converting to NRO account

-When the resident status of an Indian citizen changes to NRI, he/she can’t hold the resident savings bank account and needs to convert it into an NRO account.
+When the resident status of an Indian citizen changes to NRI, he/she can’t hold the resident savings bank account and needs to convert it into an NRO account as there is a penalty for not converting to NRO account.
 As per the Foreign Exchange Management Act (FEMA), continuing with the resident account is illegal for NRIs.

 As per Section 13 of FEMA, 1999, if anyone violates the act, a penalty up to 3 times the amount involved in it or Rs.
 2 lakh (if the sum is not quantifiable) will be charged.
 Moreover, the account holder will be liable to pay a penalty of Rs.
 5,000 every day from the first day of violation until the penalty is paid.